The Cyan Language: Passing Parameters by Copy

-A context object with a copy parameter may have any expression as real argument: \begin{cyan} v foreach: DoNotSum(0); {# 0, 1, 2 #} foreach: DoNotSum(Math fatorial: 5); \end{cyan} Therefore, method parameters can be real arguments to {\tt DoNotSum}.
-If no symbol is put before the parameter type of a context object, it is assumed that it is a copy parameter.
+A context object with a copy parameter may have any expression as real argument: \begin{cyan} v foreach: DoNotSum(0); [ 0, 1, 2 ] foreach: DoNotSum(Math fatorial: 5); \end{cyan} Therefore, method parameters can be real arguments to {\tt DoNotSum}.